 The digital footprint you’re leaving (such as the websites you visit, the apps you use, the products you buy, etc.) can be tracked and recorded without you even having the slightest clue.
 Think not?
 Well, think again!

-By doing something as simple as visiting a website allows the operators to find out your physical location, identify your device, and use advertising cookies that collect information about your surfing habits.
+By doing something as simple as visiting a website via the internet explorer or tor browser allows the operators to find out your physical location, address, identify your device, operating system, web browsing, the pattern of browsing the web, and use advertising cookies that collect information about your surfing habits.

-But before we do, let’s take a look at what anonymous surfing is all about…
+But before we do, let’s take a look at what unidentified surfing is all about…

 What is Anonymous Surfing?

-To put it in layman’s terms, anonymous surfing or anonymous browsing is the ability to use the internet without being monitored or tracked.
+To put it in layman’s terms, unidentified anonymous browsing is the ability to access the internet without being monitored or tracked.
 In other words, it’s somewhat similar to being a ninja of the cyber-world.

 Why Should You Surf the Web Anonymously?

-For starters, anonymous web surfing has many advantages which you simply can’t overlook, especially in the dangerous cyber-world that exists today.
+For starters, unidentified web surfing has many advantages that you simply can’t overlook, especially in the dangerous cyber-world that exists today.

-There are many reasons why you should always surf the web anonymously, but let’s go over some of the most important reasons:
+There are many reasons why you should always be anonymously, but let’s go over some of the most important reasons:

 Unable to access a certain website or service in your country?
-By going anonymous on the internet, you can evade all sorts of geo-restrictions and surf the internet with absolute freedom.
+By going anonymous surfing on the internet, you can evade all sorts of restrictions and surf the internet web with absolute freedom just like the free web.

 This makes it easier than ever to view your favorite content (be it TV shows, movies, songs or anything else) from anywhere in the world, anytime you like!